 Knight joins two other California Republicans who have called for a special prosecutor to investigate Russia’s role in the election ― Rep. Tom McClintock and Rep. Darrell Issa.
 Issa, however, later seemed to walk back his statement, clarifying that a special prosecutor was needed only if there is an “allegation of a crime.”

-“Currently we don’t have that,” Issa, former chair of the House Oversight Committee, said in February.
+“Currently we don’t have that,” Issa, former chair of the House Oversight Committee,

 Knight and Issa represent districts won by Hillary Clinton in the 2016 election ― seats national Democrats have targeted to flip in 2018.